 Several medications have been shown to be effective in treating ADHD.
 Except for atomoxetine (Strattera), all of the drugs approved for treatment of ADHD by the FDA are stimulants and are classified as controlled substances by the United States Drug Enforcement Agency (DEA).
-While there are differences between the stimulants and the non-stimulant, as well as among the various stimulants, the effectiveness of all of these agents is related to attenuation, either direct or indirect, of dopamine and norepinephrine transmission.
+The individual agents used for the treatment of ADHD are associated with different contraindications and precautions for use; this may influence the selection of appropriate therapy in patients with commorbidities (i.e., coexistent tic disorders or Tourette's syndrome).

 The American Academy of Pediatrics Clinical Practice Guideline for the School Aged Child with ADHD recommends stimulant medication and/or behavioral therapy for the treatment of ADHD in children.
-They state that, in many cases, the stimulants improve the child's ability to follow rules and decrease "emotional overactivity, thereby leading to improved relationships with peers and parents."
-190
+191 They state that in many cases the stimulants improve the child's ability to follow rules and decrease "emotional overactivity, thereby leading to improved relationships with peers and parents."192